-- Tyres overheat if the tyre pressure is too low.
+- ► Tyres overheat if the tyre pressure is too low.
 This can cause serious tyre damage. - ► Check tyre pressure before a journey or every 2 weeks.
 Wrong tyre pressure causes excessive wear and can lead to damage or even to tyre burst.
-You can lose control of the vehicle. - ▶ Use only valves that are approved for the specified tyre pressure. - Only use tyres that are specified in the vehicle title.
+You can lose control of the vehicle. - ▶ Use only valves that are approved for the specified tyre pressure.